Mollie Williams: Personal life

 In 1901, Williams married Albert Thomas Thetford, an insurance agent from Brooklyn.
 Two years later they had a son, Edwin Thetford, who was Williams’ only child.
 Edwin attended the New York Institution for the Instruction of the Deaf and Dumb.
 He died in 1941.
 In 1946, Williams married Hugh Dewart, President of Mohican Stores, Inc.

 Throughout her life, Williams dedicated herself to causes.
 In 1914, she turned down a leading role in Maurice Jacob's The Cherry Blossoms when the two failed to agree on a fair salary.
 Variety reported, “Miss Williams’ insistence upon a certain figure for her services has caused her to reject many offers that would have been decidedly alluring to almost any principal woman in burlesque.”
 During that same year, she sued a motion picture company for royalties after they staged and filmed a traffic stop to catch her off guard.
 As a producer, Williams staged overtly political material.
 For example, Williams' Wilson Show campaigned for the reelection of Woodrow Wilson during the Presidential Election of 1916.
 Williams was an active member of the Actors Fund of America.

 Mollie Williams died in New York on January 5, 1954.
-After a funeral service in University Chapel, she was buried next to her son, Edwin Thetford, at the Linden Hill Jewish Cemetery in Ridgewood, New York.